 This is important because to some extent batteries have memory.
 This means that if a battery doesn’t discharge all the way, the next time you let it run down it will rain faster.
 Then it also won’t charge back up to full when you charge it.
 The conditioning feature helps prevent this from happening with your car battery.

-So which should you get a battery tender and a battery minder?
+So which should you get a battery maintainer and a battery minder?
 Well, both are good and honestly better than trickle chargers.

-When it comes to choosing between a battery minder and a battery tender though you have to consider if the extra features of the battery minder are worth it.
+When it comes to choosing between a battery minder and a battery maintainer though you have to consider if the extra features of the battery minder are worth it.

 For most people that answer will probably be no. It takes awhile for sulfur to build up in a battery, so the desulfur feature of the minders isn’t all that useful unless the battery is going to be sitting on a charger for a long time.
 I am talking more than just the winter here.